Aggregated hold out for sparse linear regression with a robust loss function: Introduction

-Several goals are conceivable for a hyperparameter selection method, such as support recovery or estimation of a "true" underlying regression coefficient.
+Several goals are conceivable for a hyperparameter selection method, such as support recovery - finding the "predictive" covariates - or estimation of a "true" underlying regression coefficient with respect to some norm on $\mathbb{R}^{d}$.
 From a prediction perspective, hyperparameters should be chosen so as to minimize the risk, and a good method should approach this minimum.
 As a consequence, the proposed data-driven choice of hyperparameter should allow the estimator to attain all known convergence rates without any a priori knowledge, effectively adapting to the difficulty of the problem.

 For the Lasso and some variants, such as the fused Lasso, Zou, Wang, Tibshirani and coauthors have proposed \cite{Zou_Has_Tib:2007} and investigated \cite{Wang:2007, Tib:2012} a method based on Mallow's $C_p$ and estimation of the "degrees of freedom of the Lasso".
-However, consistency of this method has only been proven \cite{Wang:2007} in an asymptotic where the dimension is fixed while $n$ grows, hence not the setting considered here.
+However, consistency of this method has only been proven \cite{Wang:2007} in an asymptotic setting where the dimension is fixed while $n$ grows, hence not the setting considered here.
 Moreover, the method depends on specific properties of the Lasso, and may not be readily applicable to other sparse regression procedures.

 A much more widely applicable procedure is to choose the hyperparameter by cross-validation.
 For the Lasso, this approach has been recommended by Tibshirani \cite{Tibshirani1996}, van de Geer and Lederer \cite{vdG2011} and Greenshtein \cite{greenshtein2004}, among many others.
 More generally, cross-validation is the default method for calibrating hyperparameters in practice.
-For exemple, R implementations of the elastic net (package glmnet), LARS (package lars) and the huberized lasso (package hqreg) all incorporate a cross-validation subroutine to automatically choose the hyperparameter.
+For exemple, R implementations of the elastic net \cite{glmnet:2010} (package \href{https://cran.r-project.org/web/packages/glmnet/index.html}{glmnet}), LARS \cite{efron2004} (package \href{https://cran.r-project.org/web/packages/lars/index.html}{lars}) and the huberized lasso \cite{hqreg:2017} (package \href{https://cran.r-project.org/web/packages/hqreg/index.html}{hqreg}) all incorporate a cross-validation subroutine to automatically choose the hyperparameter.

 Theoretically, cross-validation has been shown to perform well in a variety of settings \cite{Arl_Cel:2010:surveyCV}.
 For cross-validation with one split, also known as the hold-out, and for a bagged variant of v-fold cross-validation \cite{lecue2012}, some general oracle inequalities are available in least squares regression \cite[Corollary 8.8]{Mas:2003:St-Flour} \cite{wegkamp2003} \cite{lecue2012}.
 However, they rely on uniform boundedness assumptions on the estimators which may not hold in high-dimensional linear regression.
 For the more popular V-fold procedure, results are only available in specific settings.
 Of particular interest here is the article \cite{Nav_Saum:2017} which proves oracle inequalities for linear model selection in least squares regression, since linear model selection is very similar to sparse regression (the main difference being that in sparse regression, the "models" are not fixed a priori but depend on the data).
 This suggests that similar results could hold for sparse regression.